-- 3478 The TOSCA.meta file structure follows the exact same syntax as defined in the TOSCA 1.0 specification. - 3479 However, it is only required to include block_0 (see section 16.2 in [TOSCA-1.0]) with the Entry- - 3480 Definitions keyword pointing to a valid TOSCA definitions YAML file that a TOSCA orchestrator should - 3481 use as entry for parsing the contents of the overall CSAR file. - 3482 Note that it is not required to explicitly list TOSCA definitions files in subsequent blocks of the - 3483 TOSCA.meta file, but any TOSCA definitions files besides the one denoted by the Entry-Definitions - 3484 keyword can be found by a TOSCA orchestrator by processing respective imports statements in the - 3485 entry definitions file (or in recursively imported files). - Note also that any additional artifact files (e.g. scripts, binaries, configuration files) do not have to be - 3487 declared explicitly through blocks in the TOSCA.meta file.
-Instead, such artifacts will be fully described and - 3488 pointed to by relative path names through artifact definitions in one of the TOSCA definitions files - 3489 contained in the CSAR. - 3490 Due to the simplified structure of the CSAR file and TOSCA.meta file compared to TOSCA 1.0, the CSAR- - 3491 Version keyword listed in block 0 of the meta-file is required to denote version 1.1.
+The TOSCA.meta file structure follows the exact same syntax as defined in the TOSCA 1.0 specification.
+However, it is only required to include block_0 (see section 16.2 in [TOSCA-1.0]) with the Entry-Definitions keyword pointing to a valid TOSCA definitions YAML file that a TOSCA orchestrator should use as entry for parsing the contents of the overall CSAR file.

+Note that it is not required to explicitly list TOSCA definitions files in subsequent blocks of the TOSCA.meta file, but any TOSCA definitions files besides the one denoted by the Entry-Definitions keyword can be found by a TOSCA orchestrator by processing respective imports statements in the entry definitions file (or in recursively imported files).

+Note also that any additional artifact files (e.g. scripts, binaries, configuration files) do not have to be declared explicitly through blocks in the TOSCA.meta file.
+Instead, such artifacts will be fully described and pointed to by relative path names through artifact definitions in one of the TOSCA definitions files contained in the CSAR.

+Due to the simplified structure of the CSAR file and TOSCA.meta file compared to TOSCA 1.0, the CSAR-Version keyword listed in block_0 of the meta-file is required to denote version 1.1.

+The Other-Definitions key in block_0 is used to declare an unambiguous set of files containing substitution templates that can be used to implement nodes defined in the main template (i.e. the file declared in Entry-Definitions).
+Thus, all the topology templates defined in files listed under the Other-Definitions key are to be used only as substitution templates, and not as standalone services.
+If such a topology template cannot act as a substitution template, it will be ignored by the orchestrator.

+The value of the Other-Definitions key is a list of filenames relative to the root of the CSAR archive delimited by a blank space.
+If the filenames contain spaces, the filename should be enclosed by double quotation marks (").
+Note that according to the TOSCA.meta structure definition, a value can extend in a new line as long as the new line starts with a blank space.

+Due to the changes to the TOSCA.meta file compared to TOSCA 1.2 the TOSCA-Meta-File-Version keyword listed in block_0 of the the meta-file is required to denote version 1.1.

+6.2.1 Custom keynames in the TOSCA.meta file

+Besides using the normative keynames in block_0 (i.e. TOSCA-Meta-File-Version, CSAR-Version,

+Created-By, Entry-Definitions, Other-Definitions) users can populate further blocks in the TOSCA.meta file with custom key-value pairs that follow the entry syntax of the TOSCA.meta file, but which are outside the scope of the TOSCA specifications.

+Nevertheless, future versions of the TOSCA specification may add definitions of new keynames to be used in the TOSCA.meta file.
+In case of a keyname collision (with a custom keyname) the TOSCA specification definitions take precedence.

+To minimize such keyname collisions the specification reserves the use of keynames starting with "TOSCA" and "tosca" (the strings within, but not including, the double quotation marks).
+It is recommended as a good practice to use a specific prefix (e.g. identifying the organization, scope, etc.) when using custom keynames.

-3492 6.2.1 Example
+6.2.2 Example